richardatval/www.greatproject.org.uk/privacy.md

 ### Data retention period

-Personal data will be stored for 10 years after the end of the project.
+Personal data will be stored for 10 years after the last financial claim is made for the project.
 The project is currently due to end in 2019.
 This is a requirement of the project funders.

 All personal data held by DWP or research contractors for the purposes of evaluation will be permanently deleted no more than six months after the research has been completed (i.e. when the final report is published on GOV.UK).